Ambazonia Defence Forces: History

 When SOCADEF declared a 14-day ceasefire at the end of March 2020 because of the COVID-19 pandemic, the AGovC said that the ADF would do the same if Cameroonian troops were confined to their bases for the duration of the ceasefire.

 As a response to Operation Bamenda Clean, the ADF called on locals to rise up against the Cameroonian army.

 In March 2021, "General Efang" of the ADF publicly apologized to the population for war crimes committed by some separatist elements.
 He claimed that separatist fighters abusing civilians were often under the influence of drugs, and lamented that this had led to the creation of pro-government local paramilitaries.

 On April 9, 2021, the AGovC formally entered into an alliance with the Indigenous People of Biafra (IPOB) and its armed wing, the Eastern Security Network (ESN).
-According to ADF deputy defense chief Daniel Caapo, this would entail joint military operations, joint training bases, and an effort to seize the mutual border and ensure a free flow of weapons.
+According to ADF deputy defense chief Capo Daniel, this would entail joint military operations, joint training bases, and an effort to seize the mutual border and ensure a free flow of weapons.
 By April 2022 this had been partly achieved, as Ambazonian forces and the ESN had consolidated their control over much of the common border and brought 90 percent of cross-border trade to a halt.
 The alliance was denounced by the Interim Government of Ambazonia as well as by other Biafran separatist groups.

+In April 2023, Capo Daniel resigned from AGovC and, by extension, the ADF, in order to pursue independent activism.
+Ayaba Cho Lucas acknowledged his resignation and thanked him for his years of work.
+By May, Daniel had founded a new militant group called the Ambazonia Dark Forces, and openly called on his fighters to abduct journalists for ransom.

+In July 2023, Cho Lucas declared that henceforth, whenever Cameroonian forces killed Anglophone civilians, the ADF would kill Francophone civilians.
+The AGovC leader added that "when Cameroon begins to respect the Geneva Convention, we will do the same".

+On January 21, 2024, it was confirmed that Cameroonian forces had captured top ADF commander "General Efang", who had been wounded in action two weeks prior.
+This marked the second time that the ADF lost its top ground zero commander.

+On September 24, 2024, Cho Lucas was arrested in Norway on "charges based on his various expressions on social media."
+Days later, AGovC vice president Julius Nyih (based in the Republic of Ireland) became the interim leader of AGovC, and effectively replaced Ayaba as the C.I.C of the ADF.
+He vowed to continue the armed struggle.